 In October 1865, a townsite was platted just east of the site of the old trading post by the Montgomery Town Company.
 However, it was not successful and was soon abandoned.

-The next year, another townsite was laid out by Dr. Massey and George A. Crawford.
+The following year, another townsite was laid out by Dr. Massey and George A. Crawford.
 A two-story frame schoolhouse was built by the Masons in 1865.
-The 1857 grist mill was purchased and much improved by J. & A. Brockett.
-A sawmill was attached to the two-and-a-half-story mill that was powered by water and steam.
+The 1857 grist mill was purchased and improved by J. & A. Brockett.
+A sawmill was attached to the two-and-a-half-story mill powered by water and steam.
 The town’s name and the post office were changed to Trading Post on June 22, 1880.
 At that time, the community boasted three general stores, a drug store, two blacksmith shops, an agricultural implement dealer, and about 100 residents.

 The Trading Post museum complex, located beside the cemetery, houses many exhibits, from the Osage Indians to the growth and decline of the town.